 - a description of the experimental design, including sample selection, scheduling requirements, calibration, etc.;

-- a statement of the time requested each semester and the general distribution of targets throughout the LLP, including required instruments and observing conditions in the technical case.;
+- a statement of the time requested each semester, including required instruments and observing conditions in the technical case.;

 - a description of the mode of observation (see below) and explanation of required mode for classical and fully queue mode requests;